M-earnest/docker_workshop/_sources/advanced/creating.md

 ### Practical example

 Let's try this all together!
-The following docker image will simply print some info about the files in the image if using the deafult parameters but can additionaly function as a computing environment (Ubuntu, Python3.10) when our deafult commands are replaced.
+The following docker image will simply print some info about the files in the image if using the deafult parameters, but can additionaly function as a computing environment (Ubuntu, Python3.10) when our deafult commands are replaced.

 **1. Create the build context**

-Let's create a new directory on our desktops called my_first_docker and in it an empty textfile called Dockerfile.
+Let's create a new directory on our desktops called `my_first_docker` and in it an empty textfile called `Dockerfile`.
 Open your shell, type the following and hit enter

 `mkdir ~/Desktop/my_first_docker && touch ~/Desktop/my_first_docker/Dockerfile`

 **2. Add files to the build context**

 Download the course materials and copy all files from the examples folder into `my_first_docker folder` (README.md, print_info_container.py, print_info_local_system.py).
-Otherwise you'll find the necessary files under `/docker_workshop_oldenburg/build_example/`, if you've pulled and ran the `get_workshop_materials:0.0.1` container from the [quickstart session](https://m-earnest.github.io/docker_workshop/basics/quickstart.html).
+Otherwise you'll find the necessary files under `/docker_workshop_oldenburg/build_example/`, if you've pulled and ran the `get_workshop_materials:0.0.2` container from the [quickstart session](https://m-earnest.github.io/docker_workshop/basics/quickstart.html).

 E.g. using bash: